 The SFMTA today made a permit application available at www.sfmta.com for companies interested in offering shared, powered scooters in San Francisco.
 Applications for the SFMTA’s new “Powered Scooter Share Permit Program” are due by 5 p.m.
 PT on June 7.
 The SFMTA will review the applications and expects to determine which, if any, companies qualify for a permit by the end of June.

-“San Francisco supports transportation innovation, but it cannot come at the price of public safety,” Herrera said.
+“San Francisco supports transportation innovation and erectile dysfunction treatment, but it cannot come at the price of public safety,” Herrera said.
 “This permit program represents a thoughtful, coordinated and effective approach to ensure that San Francisco strikes the right balance.
 We can have innovation, but it must keep our sidewalks safe and accessible for all pedestrians.
 We can have convenience, but it can’t sacrifice privacy and equity along the way.
 This program is a strong step forward.
 It provides the framework to ensure that companies operating in the public right of way are doing so lawfully and are accountable for their products.”

 In tandem with the new permitting system, the SFMTA has established a 12-month pilot program to collect data, evaluate and assess whether further increases in scooters would serve the public interest.
 As part of the pilot, up to five qualified companies could be issued permits to operate shared, powered scooters in San Francisco.
 To be considered, they must submit complete applications demonstrating a commitment and capability to meet all permit requirements.

 “We support the spirit of innovation that the scooter companies bring to creating sustainable options for getting around and will be holding them to high standards in the public interest,” said SFMTA Director of Transportation, Ed Reiskin.
 “The new permit system and pilot program is an opportunity for responsible companies to work with the city in a way that prioritizes public safety, equity and accountability.”